pytorch/torchchat/README.md

 ```

 ### Browser
-Run a chatbot in your browser that’s supported by the model you specify in the command
+Run a chatbot in your browser that’s supported by the model you specify in the command.

 **Examples**